 How long does stepparent adoption take in Florida?

-A stepparent adoption in Florida takes about four months.
+A stepparent adoption in Florida takes about two to three months.
 This timeline applies if all the parties are available and the absent parent consents to the adoption.

 Do you have to adopt to be a stepparent?